One Day in Savannah: Itinerary & Travel Guide

 You can also get to the restaurant through Vic’s Coffee Bar on River Street.
 Just take the elevator up to the fourth floor.

 The food and service at Vic’s on the River are outstanding.
-Our entire evening there was wonderful, and we’d go back there in a heartbeat.
-They have a large number of gluten-free options, but they’re a little light on the vegetarian options.
+Our entire evening there was wonderful, and we’d go back in a heartbeat.
+They had a large number of gluten-free options when we were there, but they’re a little light on the vegetarian options.

 I was able to make a delicious dinner though out of the baby Tuscan kale salad with preserved lemon (resisting the temptation to lick my plate clean) and the fried green tomatoes appetizer.